strangerstudios/pmpro-subscription-delays/readme.txt

 == Changelog ==
 = .4.6 =
-* BUG: Didn't return a valid startdate from pmpro_profile_start_date filter handler
+* BUG: Didn't return a valid startdate from pmpro_profile_start_date filter handler which resulted in double payments at checkout for levels that had no subscription delay set.

 = .4.5 =
 * BUG: Didn't handle the documented M/Y variables (M1 & Y1)